 - Hot glue gun and hot glue

 - Stem– I used these wooden dowels that I found on Amazon and they were perfect.
 (This is an affiliate link which means I may receive a small commission if you make a purchase.
 There is no change in the cost to you!)

 Cut your fabric into 5 x 5 inch squares.
-At first, I was very particular about my measurements, cuts, and straight lines, but the more flowers I made, the more I realized it did not need to be so exact.
+At first, I was very particular about my measurements, cuts, and straight lines.
+However, the more flowers I made, the more I realized that I did not need to be exact.
 You’ll need about 10 squares- 9 will be petals and 1 will be the base of the flower.

-Fold each square in half, and then in half again.
+Fold each square in half.
+Then, fold in half again.

-Take one square and round off the edges and then cut the middle so it unfolds into a circle with the middle cut out.
+Take one square and round off the edges.
+Then, cut the middle so it unfolds into a circle with the middle cut out.
 Cut from one edge to the middle.
 This will be what you glue all the petals onto.